 This course is a continuation of CHEM 320 course with an emphasis on the metabolism of carbohydrates, lipids, and proteins in physiological systems.
 The metabolic pathways are examined from an integrated thermodynamic and kinetic regulatory perspective.
 Cellular signaling, metabolic disorders, and the role of ATP, and its production are fully considered.
 Applications of biochemistry in medicine and pharmaceuticals are also emphasized.
 Special discussion is placed on important biochemistry research topics during the latter part of the semester forwhich much material is drawn from the current biochemical literature.
-This course provides the linkage between the inanimate world of molecular biochemistry and the living world of biology.
-This course is required for Biochemistry majors and most pre-pharmacy students.
+This course provides the linkage between the inanimate world of molecular biochemistry majors and most pre-pharmacy students.
 All pre-professional students, biology majors and chemistry majors are welcome to enroll.
 Cross-listed as BIO 321.
 Offered every spring semester on even numbered years.